 Along the opposite side the entire wall has been tiled in a mix of glazed bricks, offering a chic restaurant feel to the dining space.!>

 A large dresser offers drinks and breakfast functions close to the table.

-Outside, the sleek engineering brick extension, while contemporary in style, sits effortlessy against the London stock brick and traditional verandah.
+Outside, the sleek engineering brick extension, while contemporary in style, sits effortlessly against the London stock brick and traditional verandah.!>

 Beyond the gardens also have the romantic feel, with a stunning ‘walk through’ green house and formal herb garden, set amongst scented climbers in an arched walkway.